oceanprotocol/ocean.py/READMEs/predict-eth.md

 2. Then, right click anywhere and select "File Upload".
 3. Once the csv is uploaded, right click on the file, and select "Share".
 4. In the popup, ensure that "General Access" is set to "Anyone with the link".
 5. Also in the popup, click "Copy link".
-That's your csv url.
-It should look something like `https://drive.google.com/file/d/1XU2NSKnN_epN71nwm5iKrN1t6-qGFbBJ/view?usp=sharing`
+It should look something like `https://drive.google.com/file/d/1uZakKrzkSYosD_wf-EFJusFhzlOGQRRy/view?usp=sharing`.
+Then, in the popup, click "Done".
+6. If you paste the copied link into the browser, it will load an HTML page.
+But we don't want an html url, we want a  _downloadable_ one.
+Here's how.
+   - First, note the `<FILE-ID>` from the previous step (e.g. "1uZ..RRy").
+   - Then, create a URL according to: `https://drive.google.com/uc?export=download&id=<FILE-ID>`. **This is your url.**
+   - In our running example, the url is `https://drive.google.com/uc?export=download&id=1uZakKrzkSYosD_wf-EFJusFhzlOGQRRy`

 Your csv url is only open to those who know it.
-So we only share to selected parties (the organizers).
+So we only share to selected parties (the judges).

 ## 5. Share predictions test, via Ganache